RodrigoGantier/SPADE_E2VID/README.md

 ## Getting Started
-* Clone this repository and download all the links:
+* Clone this repository, download the evaluation datasets and weigths. your folder structure should be as follows:

+>
 >      *-cedric_firenet
 >	     *-dvs_datasets
 >	     *-models